Diversity and inclusion

 As we look forward to announcing the Bell Burnell Graduate Scholarship Fund awardees, launching our campaign and delivering on the ambitions of our strategy, there is another theme to our thinking and reflective learning that we want to share.
 It is essential that we are fully transparent about inclusion and diversity.
 In preparing this article we have reviewed data that we collect regularly and feed back to our committees, but have not proactively shared more widely.
 We need to tell the story of our work and its impact.
 We need to create a sense of shared pride and challenge.
 And in the context of so many important campaigns for equality and social justice, we need to be fully held to account with our members and stakeholders, and open to scrutiny and new ideas.

-So, we ourselves are working towards Juno accreditation and have set ourselves the ambitious target of becoming Juno Champions within three years of gaining our first accreditation.
+So, we ourselves are working towards a Juno award and have set ourselves the ambitious target of becoming Juno Champions within three years of gaining our first Juno Practitioner award.
 It is only right, whilst demanding that other workplaces adopt positive practices towards gender equality, that we do so ourselves.
 We will also take opportunities to publish data about our own work as an employer.
 For example, although we are not required to under the legislation, we have already begun to make voluntary declarations of IOP’s Gender Pay Gap.
 Our data shows that we are amongst those organisations with the smallest gender pay gap in the country.

 We are two members of an Executive Team that reflects diversity in gender, ethnicity and background.
 We have different personal and professional experiences and this creates diversity of thought and healthy, positive challenge in our conversations.
 What we have in common is an absolute commitment to the goals of our strategy, and to being open to fresh thinking about what we do and how we do it.
 As we think about inclusivity and diversity in physics, we do so with Dame Jocelyn’s messages firmly in our minds: everyone can do physics.
 It is up to every one of us in the physics community to make this a reality.